barodvinay22/javatraining/README.md

 add(1,2,3)
 add(1,2,3,4)

+Serializable
+    * Create a class User(id, name , address , password)
+    Write a code to save user object into the file and retrive the user object from the file make sure password should not be saved inside file.

+Collections
+    * Create a class country (code and name)
+        Inside main class create a list of country and sort based on code and name *

 // Interface and Abstract class difference
+Abstract--> can have constructor any type of variable
+Interface--> can't have constructor
+All the variables in Interface are by default public static final variables

 // Marker Interface (example), Functional Interface(example)

+Marker interface is an interface that don't have any methods inside them, they just instruct the compiler to do some special task.
+Example Serializable ,cloneable

 // Comparator and comparable interface
+Functional Interface(example)--> exactly one abstract method (runnable, comparator)
+@FuntionalInterface

 Exception -->